DAG Scheduling in the BSP Model

-Intuitively, this construction works in the DB, FS and FB models because sending a value from $p_1$ to $p_2$ and from $p_1$ to $p_3$ are not independent operations: in case of broadcast, the value sent from $p_1$ can be directly received by both $p_2$ and $p_3$ at the same time, whereas in case of free data movement, $p_1$ can send a single value to an auxiliary processor $p_a$, which relays this to both $p_2$ and $p_3$.
-This property is crucial for the first part of the construction to ensure that $p_0$ is indeed distributing the same $(M-N)$ values to all the other processors.
-In contrast to this, in the DS model, the communication steps from $p_1$ to $p_2$ and the communication steps from $p_1$ to $p_3$ are essentially independent from each other, and hence the same proof strategy cannot be applied. \end{proof}
+Intuitively, the proof works in DB, FS and FB because sending a value from $p_1$ to $p_2$ and from $p_1$ to $p_3$ are not independent operations: with broadcast, a value sent from $p_1$ can be received by both $p_2$ and $p_3$ at the same time, and with free data movement, $p_1$ can send a value to another processor $p_a$, which relays this to both $p_2$ and $p_3$.
+These are crucial to ensure that $p_0$ indeed sends the same $(M-N)$ values to all other processors in the first part.
+In contrast to this, the communication steps from $p_1$ to $p_2$ and from $p_1$ to $p_3$ are essentially independent from each other in DS, so the same approach cannot be applied. \end{proof}

-On the other hand, if we consider the model extension with communication weights, then it becomes relatively simple to reduce it to standard packing problems, and hence show that the problem is NP-hard already for $P=2$ processors.
+On the other hand, if we have communication weights, then it becomes relatively simple to reduce CS to standard packing problems already for $P _{\!} = _{\!} 2$ processors.